camunda/camunda-docs/docs/product-manuals/concepts/job-workers.md

 If the job is not completed or failed within the configured job activation timeout, Zeebe will reassign the job to another job worker.
 This does not affect the number of `remaining retries`.

 A timeout may lead to two different workers working on the same job, possibly at the same time.
-If this happens, only one worker will successfully complete the job.
+If this occurs, only one worker will successfully complete the job.
 The other `complete job` command will be rejected with a `NOT FOUND` error.

 The fact that jobs may be worked on more than once means that Zeebe is an "at least once" system with respect to job delivery and that worker code must be idempotent.
 In other words, workers __must__ deal with jobs in a way that allows the code to be executed more than once for the same job, all while preserving the expected application state.